-Suspect in Washington state unemployment fraud accused of trying to steal $1.6 million in tax refunds
+Unemployment fraud suspect allegedly tried to use stolen IDs for $1.6M in tax refunds

 “Now that the loss and attempted loss associated with Rufai’s conduct has grown substantially, Rufai faces an even longer prison sentence, and therefore an even stronger incentive to flee,” the new filing said.

-Rufai had been under investigation by the IRS for years, the U.S. Attorney said in its filing Friday.
+Rufai had been under investigation by the IRS for years, the U.S. Attorney’s Office said in its filing Friday.

 Attorney Lance Hester, who is representing Rufai locally, said he was not yet familiar enough with the allegations against his client to comment.
 Rufai’s attorney in New York, where he is being detained, has said Rufai “denies any involvement in these transactions.”

-Rufai was arrested earlier this month at John F. Kennedy International Airport, where he was allegedly trying to flee the country.
+Rufai was arrested this month at John F. Kennedy International Airport, where he was allegedly trying to flee the country.
 He was charged with using the identities of more than 100 Washington residents to file bogus unemployment claims with the Employment Security Department during the COVID-19 pandemic last year.
 The fraudsters made off with state-provided benefits, as well as the extra $600 in weekly unemployment benefits authorized by Congress as an emergency measure for out-of-work Americans.

 Nearly a year ago, state officials announced that the employment benefits system had been attacked by a coordinated fraud ring out of Nigeria, nicknamed “Scattered Canary” by security researchers.
 Earlier this year, an independent audit concluded the amount stolen had been nearly $650 million.
 Washington is the largest known victim of fraud that has hit at least six states, according to the U.S. Secret Service.